chadcooper/sjc-arcuser/article.md

-Chad Cooper has worked in the geospatial industry in technician, analyst, and developer roles for the past 15 years in state government, oil and gas, academia, and most recently, consulting on the State and Local government team with Geographic Information Services, Inc. (GISinc, http://www.gisinc.com).
+Chad Cooper has worked in the geospatial industry in technician, analyst, and developer roles for the past 15 years in state government, oil and gas, academia, and most recently, as a Solutions Engineer consulting on the State and Local government team with Geographic Information Services, Inc. (GISinc, http://www.gisinc.com).
 At work, he couldn't be happier spending the day writing Python and helping clients such as St. Johns County Utilities get the most